pulumi/docs/content/docs/tutorials/azure/azure-cs-aci.md

 ---
-title: "Azure Container Instances on Linux | Go"
+title: "Azure Container Instances on Linux | C#"
 h1: "Azure Container Instances on Linux"
 linktitle: "Azure Container Instances on Linux"
 no_edit_this_page: true